jasimrashid/airbnb/README.md

 ![](/assets/arch_diagram_1.png)

-INTRODUCTION
+**INTRODUCTION**

 I've been an avid user of Airbnb since 2013.
 So I wanted to understand how Airbnb rental rates vary in the United States and what factors affect its prices.
 Although Airbnb does not expose its data through an API, there are commerical and non-commercial websites that scrape data and publish it for public use.

 For my analysis I used [insiderairbnb.com's](http://insideairbnb.com/about.html) [1] datasets as a starting point.
 This website collects city-wide data from across the world, including more than a dozen U.S. metropolitain regions.

 I also built a prediction tool that gives an estimate of an optimum price, based on the most important features.
-This prediction is based on a Random Forest regression model and trained on insiderairbnb's datasets.
-Finally, I hosted the prediction on AWS Heroku servers via a Flask web application and FastAPI.
+We trained various models on insiderairbnb's dataset, after which we determined that the **Random Forest regression model** was the best fit [2].
+Finally, I hosted a prediction model through a Flask web application and FastAPI.

-The prediction can be accessed in this [heroku link](https://calm-plains-09823.herokuapp.com/)
+The prediction tool (as previewed below) can be accessed through this [heroku link](https://calm-plains-09823.herokuapp.com/)

 ![](/assets/prediction_form_2.png)

-Here is an example of the end product
-MODEL DEVELOPMENT
+**MY PROCESS**

 1. Model Development
     * Pre-processing & exploratory data analysis